 Setup Dual-Boot Configuration on a Mac

-Edited by estrella sacragon, Olivia, Anonymous, Lynn and 3 others
+Edited by estrella sacragon, Olivia, Lynn, Rob and 2 others

 The perks of having both a Mac and a PC on a single computer can be done by double boot.
 Are you familiar with the term?
 Try this guide on how to dual-boot your Mac using Apple's new boot Camp software.
 It is now easier to do things with this software.

 Boot Camp is this great software that lets users install and boot up Windows operating systems on their OSX computer.
 With a dual booted computer, on the startup you gain the choice to use either Windows or Mac OS X. This is a great way to consolidate your computing experience and run essential Windows programs that are not available in the Mac ecosystem.

 Before proceeding to having your computer dual-booted, make sure that you are ready with the following.

 - 1An Intel-based Mac running with an OS 10.5 (Leopard) with all software updates installed.Advertisement

 - 2A minimum of 10 GB of free space on your Mac's hard drive.Advertisement

 - 3A functional printer connected to your Mac.Just make sure you have stocks of ink and paper.